imulki/serenade/egs/gtsinger/ssc1/README.md

 ### Pretrained Models
 Download from the Google Drive link [here](https://drive.google.com/file/d/1ZhJgLHzwduELL2rzleOGDxLu4ivJ6ss-/view?usp=sharing).
 Then, unzip and place the directory in the `egs/gtsinger/ssc1` directory.

-You can also use the script below.
+You can also use the script below to automatically download and unzip the pretrained models.
 ```bash
 ./utils/download_from_google_drive.sh https://drive.google.com/open?id=1ZhJgLHzwduELL2rzleOGDxLu4ivJ6ss- . "tar.gz"
 ```

 ### Data preprocessing
-Due to the license of the dataset, we cannot provide a script for downloading the data.
-Please download the data from [the project page](https://github.com/AaronZ345/GTSinger).
+Please download the data from [the GTSinger project page](https://github.com/AaronZ345/GTSinger) and set the dataset path as `db_root`.

-Then, specify the path to the dataset in the `run.sh` script.

 ```
 db_root=/path/to/GTSinger
 ```
+You can also use the recipe directly to download the data from the GTSinger Google Drive in `db_root`.

 ### Recipe execution